opencontrolplane/documentation/README.md

 The benefits for using OpenCP over other tools are:

-- Uses existing Kubectl binary, nothing more to install
+- Uses existing kubectl binary, nothing more to install
 - Single tool to manage all infrastructure components across cloud/service providers
 - No need to install multiple CLIs any more from different cloud/service providers
 - Removes the need to use infrastructure as code tools